uadmin/uadmin-docs/api/basic_functions.rst

 ------------------------
 `Back To Top`_

+.. code-block:: go

+    // Type: int64
+    var MaxUploadFileSize = int64(25 * 1024 * 1024)

 MaxUploadFileSize is the maximum upload file size in kilobytes.

-Type:

-.. code-block:: go

-    int64

 To assign a value within an application, visit `Max Upload File Size`_ page for an example.